jillravaliya/computer-boot-process/README.md

-# 🖥️ Linux Boot Process (From Power On → Login Screen)
+# 🖥️ Linux Boot Process
 This document explains the **entire Linux boot process** step by step.
 Every stage is described with what it does, **where it lives** (ROM, RAM, SSD, etc.), and how it hands over control to the next stage.

 ---